 Ride Illinois wants you to ride your bike often for recreation and transportation.
 The many benefits of biking far outweigh the risks.
 We encourage you to ride safely and predictably.
 If you need a refresher of the laws that pertain to cyclists and safe biking techniques, look no further than BikeSafetyQuiz.com – our free, informative, online quiz that is available in both English and Spanish.
 Please share this resource with the cyclists and motorists in your life.
 Together, we can reduce the number of injuries and deaths on Illinois roads.
 Because, let’s be honest, one is too many.

 The dictionary defines community as “a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals”.
 In 2021, Ride Illinois will focus on building community across the state.
 Simply put, we want you to be part of our Ride Illinois community!
 We don’t care how far or often you ride, whether you ride a bike for recreation or transportation (or both), what kind of bike(s) you own, where you ride, or your Strava stats.
-All are welcome in the Ride Illinois community!
+Let’s move and pedal forward together!

-Ride Illinois aspires to connect with (and advocate for) Illinois residents that enjoy the simple pleasure of a bike ride – regardless of age, race, ability, gender, background, or socio-economic status.
-There is more that unites us than divides us.
+Ride Illinois aspires to connect with and advocate for adults and children across Illinois who enjoy the simple pleasure of a bike ride – regardless of age, race, ethnicity, ability, gender, background, socio-economic status, etc. There is more that unites us than divides us.
 Becoming a more diverse and inclusive organization will take time, but we’re in it for the long haul!

 We are working to change the perception of cycling from a sport enjoyed by Lycra-clad individuals and weekend warriors on expensive bikes to every day, practical transportation (and recreation) that is accessible to and enjoyed by adults and children from Rockford to Cairo and all places in between.
-All are welcome in the Ride Illinois community!
+Let’s move and pedal forward together!